farmers/restlet-oauth-server-example/README.md

 ### How to Run
 1. Compile a JAR of the latest version of the OAuth extentsion, since some classes are missing in the `2.2-M3` release.
 Update the Maven dependency based the compiled JAR's location.
 (The lib folder has the JAR file I compiled.)
-2. Run the following maven command:
+2. Run the project using Maven, or run the OAuth2Sample class.
   >
   > mvn exec:java
+  >
 3. Open your web browser to [http://localhost:8080/sample/](http://localhost:8080/sample/)
 4. Click on the login button.
 5. Login with the example user `bob` and password `123456`.